Home insurance inspection: What to expect

 Interior home inspections help insurance companies evaluate the condition of your walls, ceilings, and floors, as well as your plumbing, HVAC, and electrical systems.
 These inspections are especially telling in older homes that may have outdated materials, or need to be brought up to new building codes if they are damaged in a covered event.

 The interior portion of the inspection can also help insurers identify significant risks within your home that would not be covered by standard homeowners insurance, like pest infestations.
-Not every home insurance inspection includes the interior of the home, however, if you have a newer home your inspection may be limited to the outside of your home, or even just photos or video of your home.
+Not every home insurance inspection includes the interior of the home, however.If you have a newer home, your inspection may be limited to the outside of your home, or even just photos or videos of it.

 What to expect from an exterior home inspection

-In an exterior home inspection, an inspector will typically examine your home’s roof, windows and doors, chimney, and foundation.
-Other structures, including adjacent walkways, driveways, porches, patios and decks, may also be evaluated as part of your home’s inspection.
+In an exterior home inspection, an inspector typically examines your home’s roof, windows and doors, chimney, and foundation.
+Other structures, including adjacent walkways, driveways, porches, patios, and decks, may also be evaluated as part of your home’s inspection.

 If there’s any sign of a threat to your property, say a low-hanging branch above your roof or a significant crack in your driveway, insurers may require you to fix those issues before they can secure coverage for your property.
 Home insurance inspectors will also look for “pride of ownership,” meaning they’ll check to see if your home is well-maintained and if you keep up your property.